 28. Referrals received for individuals that do not live in the jurisdiction of the intake entity should not be rejected in the ARTT.
-The intake entity must contact APS and notify them that the referral was not accepted and the reason(s) why.
-Adult Protective Services must update the ARTT referral with the appropriate address and county and hand-deliver or fax the referral packet to the appropriate intake entity.
-Adult Protective Services must also call the appropriate intake entity to inform them of the new referral.
+The intake entity must contact the protective investigator and notify him/her that the referral was not accepted and the reason(s) why.
+The protective investigator must update the ARTT referral with the appropriate address and county and hand-deliver or fax the referral packet to the appropriate intake entity.
+The protective investigator must also call the appropriate intake entity to inform them of the new referral.